-The messages bit, if set in the flags fi eld, indicates that the client is using an obsolete window manager communication protocol,11 rather than the WM_PROTOCOLS mechanism of section 4.1.2.7.
+The messages bit, if set in the flags field, indicates that the client is using an obsolete window manager communication protocol, 1 rather than the WM_PROTOCOLS mechanism of the section called "WM_PROTOCOLS Property"

-The UrgencyHint flag, if set in the flags fi eld, indicates that the client deems the window contents to be urgent, requiring the timely response of the user.
+The UrgencyHint flag, if set in the flags field, indicates that the client deems the window contents to be urgent, requiring the timely response of the user.
 The window manager must make some effort to draw the user's attention to this window while this flag is set.
 The window manager must also monitor the state of this flag for the entire time the window is in the Normal or Iconic state and must take appropriate action when the state of the flag changes.
 The flag is otherwise independent of the window's state; in particular, the window manager is not required to deiconify the window if the client sets the flag on an Iconic window.
 Clients must provide some means by which the user can cause the UrgencyHint flag to be set to zero or the window to be withdrawn.
 The user's action can either mitigate the actual condition that made the window urgent, or it can merely shut off the alarm.